Updated on January 26, 2022

 Depends on factors like the size of your team and the issues found.
 Smaller teams can go over the email deliverability audit process quicker in a couple of days.
 Larger sales and marketing teams may need a couple of weeks to solve more difficult issues.

-The important thing is to get on board every team member involved in the creation, design, and sending out the emails.
+The important thing is to get every team member on board, involved in the creation, design, and sending out the emails.
 That way everyone will be up to speed and the audit process will be easier to manage.

 How to do an audit of your email sending reputation